world-class/REPL/software/README.md

 ### Desktop publishing
 - :star: [Scribus](https://www.scribus.net/) (Windows, macOS, Linux) - *One of the premier Open Source desktop applications.*

+### Documentation
+- :star: [Sphinx](http://www.sphinx-doc.org) (Windows, macOS, Linux) - *"Sphinx is a tool that makes it easy to create intelligent and beautiful documentation, written by Georg Brandl and licensed under the BSD license.
+It was originally created for the Python documentation, and it has excellent facilities for the documentation of software projects in a range of languages."*

 ### Ebook readers
 - :star: [Calibre](https://calibre-ebook.com/) (Windows, macOS, Linux)